 As author of the PM&M website - a site itself often quoted elsewhere - I believe that it is my responsibility to treat all historic elements with the respect they deeply deserve.
 This of course includes the correct use of all names in question, no matter if they are family, company or town names and that of course also includes the correct use of all non-English characters required to do so, regardless of original language.

 I can not stress enough the importance of using the original name forms.
 It would be beneficial to all that any use of crippled forms and ill translations on all web sites should be brought to the attention of the respective author so that the person responsible may revert to the original/correct form, and inform him- or herself before further spreading incorrect data.
-The knowledge of tomorrow that will benefit from this, it also leads to far better search results here and now.
+It is not only the knowledge of tomorrow that will benefit from this, it also leads to far better search results here and now.